 Days ahead of the 2018 SHOT Show, Ruger announced a new handgun aimed at being an affordable self-defense pistol: the EC9s.

 It has a 3.12″ barrel and weighs about 17 ounces unloaded.
 It is relatively compact with a height of 4.5″.
-It’s thinness – only 0.9″ – should help it to conceal as easily as the LC9s does.
+Its thinness – only 0.9″ – should help it to conceal as easily as the LC9s did.

 Like many of Ruger’s pistols, this gun has a small thumb safety on the left side of the frame.
 While many people do not see the need for an external safety, many of Ruger’s customers appear to appreciate this option.